 As design rights apply only to the visual appearance of a product, design registration would not prevent a competitor creating a similar product that performs the same function but looks different.
 The function of a product is better protected by a patent.
 Patents protect the way things work and may prevent a competitor from copying the functional aspects of your innovative design.
 If the relevant requirements are met, a product can be protected by both a registered design for visual appearance and a patent for novel and inventive function.

-- Learn more about registering designs on the IP Australia website.
+- Learn more about registering designs from IP Australia.
 Topics include: about designs, the application process, search for a design, apply for a design, and renew your design.

 - Last reviewed: 26 Sep 2020